NorbertKrupa/vertica-kit/README.md

  * Examining Query Profiles

 ## Other Resources
-Doug Harmon has his own [Vertica SQL Toolbelt](https://github.com/DougHarmon/v-sql-tb) that contains shell scripts and other helpful diagnostic queries.
+Doug Harmon has his own [Vertica SQL Toolbelt](https://github.com/DougHarmon/v-sql-tb) which contains shell scripts and other helpful diagnostic queries.

-The unofficial [Vertica forums](http://www.vertica-forums.com) have some great people helping out the Vertica community.
+The unofficial [Vertica forums](http://www.vertica-forums.com) have Vertica professionals helping the Vertica community.

-[vertica.tips](http://www.vertica.tips) is a blog with authors from the community sharing expert knowledge.

-[vertica.help](http://www.vertica.help) is a site for valuable materials, videos, news, and training.
+[vertica.tips](http://www.vertica.tips) is a blog with authors from the community sharing expert knowledge as well as a site for valuable materials, videos, news, and training.